Eugène Ionesco: Origins of his first play

 Ionesco began his theatre career later in life; he did not write his first play until 1948 (La Cantatrice chauve, first performed in 1950 with the English title The Bald Soprano).
 At the age of 40, he decided to learn English using the Assimil method, conscientiously copying whole sentences in order to memorize them.
 Re-reading them, he began to feel that he was not learning English, rather he was discovering some astonishing truths such as the fact that there are seven days in a week, that the ceiling is up and the floor is down; things which he already knew, but which suddenly struck him as being as stupefying as they were indisputably true.

-This feeling only intensified with the introduction in later lessons of the characters known as "Mr. and Mrs. Smith".
+This feeling intensified with the introduction in later lessons of the characters known as "Mr. and Mrs. Smith".
 To her husband's astonishment, Mrs. Smith informed him that they had several children, that they lived in the vicinity of London, that their name was Smith, that Mr. Smith was a clerk, and that they had a servant, Mary, who was English like themselves.
 What was remarkable about Mrs. Smith, Ionesco thought, was her eminently methodical procedure in her quest for truth.
 For Ionesco, the clichés and truisms of the conversation primer disintegrated into wild caricature and parody with language itself disintegrating into disjointed fragments of words.
 Ionesco set about translating this experience into a play, La Cantatrice Chauve, which was performed for the first time in 1950 under the direction of Nicolas Bataille.
 It was far from a success and went unnoticed until a few established writers and critics, among them Jean Anouilh and Raymond Queneau, championed the play.